SparksScripts/Total-Apocalypse/README.md

 **----------------**

 We will be continuing to improve this resource & fix any problems found with it.
 We will also be creating a ton of new resources that can be added to your end of the world type server.
-Keep up with the development of this project and get support via our discord [Sparks™](https://discord.gg/7afbSExCvt)
+Keep up with the development of this project via our discord [Upgrade Scripts](https://discord.gg/ehgef33Xyg)

 As with all resources packed from free resources available to everyone below is a list of credits to everyone who has a map in this pack or contributed in some way on the previous project.